 Quang Binh Province is located in Central Vietnam, just as the Country’s shape narrows; the eastern border of the Province is the North Pacific, the western border is Laos.
-It has not got a huge population and is largely forested but there is a reason why tourists on holiday in Vietnam, especially those who enjoy exploring, should ask for this region being included in their Vietnam tour package; the caves and grottoes.
+It has not got a huge population and is largely forested but there is a reason why tourists on holiday in this country, especially those who enjoy exploring, should ask for this region being included in their Vietnam packaged tours; the caves and grottoes.
 Vietnam’s popularity is very much on the increase.
 Visitors are coming, picking up their Vietnam visa on arrival and enjoying all the Country has to offer.
 The natural environment is certainly one of those things.

 If you have limited time, you may only be able to visit a single cave.
 If you have more time there is plenty to see:

 • Phong Nha Cave is regarded as the best in Vietnam.
 In total, there is 20 kilometres of tunnel with the most popular section that along the Nam Aki River.
 During the wet season the river rises and it is impossible to enter.
 The entrance is 20 metres wide and 10 metres high.
 If you are in your boat and looking down on the clear water, you could be looking at a mirror.
 As you proceed into the cave, the light reduces and finally there is no natural light at all.
 The main ‘’hall’’ within the cave is a kilometre long with several other caves leading off it.
 There are about 20 in all, some with ceilingsof 10 metres but others as high as 25 or even 30 metres.
 The further in you go the more likely you are to come across caves where stalactites are still forming.
 One part that everyone should see is the Dried Cave where stalagmites and stalactites have formed a wonderful visual.